What's needed to build a strong marketing strategy?

-Our 10 success factors
+Our 10 marketing strategy success factors

-Dan Bosomworth and I went “back to basics” to work through what is needed for success.
-We’ve set out this in this manifesto.
+Dan Bosomworth and I went "back to basics" to work through what is needed for marketing strategy success.
+We've set out this in this manifesto.
 This is what drives us, what we advise, what we think gives companies a marketing edge.
-We’d like to know your views – which of our 10 points do you agree most or least with?
+We'd like to know your views - which of our 10 points do you agree most or least with?

-1. Digital marketing is Marketing
+1. Digital marketing is marketing